 During vaginal sex, a penis, finger, or sex toy can push bacteria into the urethra.
 The bacteria can then get into the bladder, causing a UTI.
 That’s why peeing after vaginal sex or fingering can prevent UTIs by helping to wash away the bacteria.

-UTIs are more common for people with vaginas, but anyone can get one.
-People with vaginas have shorter urethras than people who have penises.
-This means it’s more likely for bacteria to get to the bladder and cause an infection.
+Although anyone can get a UTI, they are more common for people with vaginas.
+This is because people with vaginas have shorter urethras than people who have penises.
+That means it’s more likely for bacteria to get to the bladder and cause an infection.

 I think I have a UTI, what now?